samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 ***Hurl.*** *Whelm* has the [Thrown](/sources/dnd/free-rules/equipment#Thrown) property with a normal range of 60 feet and a long range of 180 feet.
 When you hit with a ranged attack roll using *Whelm*, the target takes an extra 1d8 Force damage, or an extra 4d8 Force damage if the target is a Construct, an Elemental, or a Giant.
 Immediately after hitting or missing, the weapon flies back to your hand.

 ***Shock Wave.*** You can take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to strike the ground with *Whelm* and send a shock wave out from the point of impact.
 Each creature of your choice on the ground within 60 feet of that point must succeed on a DC 20 Constitution saving throw or have the [Stunned](/sources/dnd/free-rules/rules-glossary#StunnedCondition) condition for 1 minute.
 A creature repeats the save at the end of each of its turns, ending the effect on itself on a success.
-Once used, this property can’t be used again until the next dawn.
+Once used, this property can't be used again until the next dawn.

 ***Supernatural Awareness.*** While you are holding the weapon, it alerts you to the location of any secret or concealed doors within 30 feet of you.
 In addition, you can cast [Detect Evil and Good](/spells/2619090-detect-evil-and-good) or [Locate Object](/spells/2619002-locate-object) from the weapon.
-Once you cast either spell, you can’t cast it from the weapon again until the next dawn.
+Once you cast either spell, you can't cast it from the weapon again until the next dawn.

 ***Sentience.*** *Whelm* is a sentient, Lawful Neutral weapon with an Intelligence of 15, a Wisdom of 12, and a Charisma of 15.
 It has hearing and [Darkvision](/sources/dnd/free-rules/rules-glossary#Darkvision) out to 120 feet.

 The weapon communicates telepathically with its wielder and speaks Dwarvish, Giant, and Goblin.

 ***Personality.*** *Whelm* has ties to the dwarf clan that created it, called the Dankil or the Mightyhammer clan.
-It longs to be returned to that clan. *Whelm*’s purpose is to protect dwarves.
-Conflict arises if the wielder doesn’t share this goal.
+It longs to be returned to that clan. *Whelm*'s purpose is to protect dwarves.
+Conflict arises if the wielder doesn't share this goal.

 ***Destroying Whelm.*** *Whelm* can be dissolved in the acidic bile of a recently slain [ancient black dragon](/monsters/16775-ancient-black-dragon).
 It can also be melted down in the forges of the Mightyhammer dwarf clan, but only by the rightful leader of that clan.